akanshasinghxox/React-CRUD-Operations/README.md

 # React-CRUD-Operations
-A react App that is caapble of performing all the basic Add, Delete,and Display operations.
+A react App that is capable of performing all the basic Add, Validate,and Display operations.